-The book is suitably titled – ‘Tastes of the Camino: 30 authentic recipes along the French Way‘.
-She has walked the Camino de Santiago four times and is very active in the pilgrim community in the United States.
-Enjoy this short sneak peak into her delicious book with this great tapas recipe from her experience of the Camino journey.
+Yosmar has walked the Camino de Santiago many times and is very active in the pilgrim community in the United States.
+Enjoy this short sneak peek into her book, which is sure to be a hit with Camino food lovers everywhere.

-- 18 slices country or rustic bread, about ½ inch thick
+- 18 slices of country or rustic bread, about ½ inch thick

 - 4 cloves garlic, peeled